 Where the coverholder has no specific delegated claims authority the managing agent should consider whether the coverholder is involved in a communications channel involving claims (for example, receipt and referral of first notification of loss).
-In these instances the Claims Controls (without authority) section should be used to confirm the coverholder has effective processes in place to manage any involvement in the claims process.
+In these instances, the Claims Controls (without authority) section should be used to confirm the coverholder has effective processes in place to manage any involvement in the claims process.

-Auditors should review claims controls and their operation against each claim reviewed, but not attempt to re-adjust or undertake technical peer review of the claims themselves.
+Auditors should review claims controls and their operation against each claim reviewed but not attempt to re-adjust or undertake technical peer review of the claims themselves.

 The guidance below highlights the key issues to be considered against the risk posed.
 These lists are not exhaustive, and not applicable in all circumstances, but should be an aide memoire on the key areas to test.
 This should be supported by the auditors local knowledge.